Basshunter: 2007–2009: Now You're Gone – The Album

 On 29 December 2007, an English-language version of "Boten Anna" entitled "Now You're Gone" was released.
 A year earlier, in 2006, DJ Mental Theo (under the alias Bazzheadz) had created a bootleg English version called "Now You're Gone" using the melody of "Boten Anna" with entirely different lyrics.
 Initially, Basshunter tried to translate "Boten Anna" into English but found it difficult to keep the "hock" and the story so he recorded his own version of "Now You're Gone" with DJ Mental Theo's lyrics.
 It was the initial release for Hard2Beat Records label (later Dance Nation).
 The single charted at number one in the United Kingdom, where it peaked at number one for five weeks.
 It was the first Swedish song to reach number one in the United Kingdom since "Dancing Queen" by ABBA.
-"Now You're Gone" sold in excess of 667,000 copies in the United Kingdom and was certified platinum there.
+"Now You're Gone" sold in excess of 1,200,000 copies in the United Kingdom and was certified double platinum there.
 It also charted on the UK Top 100 Songs of the Decade list.
 "Now You're Gone" also stayed at the top for five weeks in Ireland, made it to number two on the Swedish chart, and number three in New Zealand, where the single was certified platinum.
+It was also certified gold in Denmark.
 On the French singles chart, "Now You're Gone" peaked at number six.
 "Now You're Gone" also charted at number four on the European Hot 100 Singles chart.

 The next single "Please Don't Go", a cover of the KC and the Sunshine Band 1979 song, was released on 19 May 2008 and reached number six on the Swedish singles chart.
-The third single "All I Ever Wanted" was released on 29 June 2008 and peaked at number 2 in the United Kingdom, where it sold about 400,000 copies and was certified gold.
-It reached number one on the Irish singles chart.
-The single "All I Ever Wanted" was certified gold in New Zealand and charted at number 10 on the European Hot 100 Singles chart.
+The third single "All I Ever Wanted" was released on 29 June 2008 and peaked at number 2 in the United Kingdom, where it sold about 600,000 copies and was certified platinum.
+It was also certified platinum in New Zealand and gold in Denmark.
+It reached number one on the Irish singles chart and charted at number 10 on the European Hot 100 Singles chart.

 Basshunter worked on Now You're Gone – The Album for two-and-a-half weeks before releasing it on 14 July 2008.
 The album entered the UK Albums Chart at number one sold 376,017 copies in the United Kingdom, and was certified platinum there.
-It also topped the album chart in New Zealand and was certified platinum there.
+It also topped the album chart in New Zealand and was certified double platinum there.
+It was also certified gold in Denmark.
 Now You're Gone – The Album charted at number two in Ireland and reached number six on the European Top 100 Albums chart.
 The song "Angel in the Night" was released as a single on 8 September 2008; it charted at number 10 in Ireland and number 14 in the United Kingdom.
+In the United Kingdom it was certified silver.
 It also charted in Sweden.
 In 2008 Basshunter became the 11th-best-selling singles songwriter in the United Kingdom according to eight months of data compiled by Official Charts Company.